University of Houston: Founding

 The University of Houston began as Houston Junior College (HJC).
 On March 7, 1927, trustees of the Board of Education of the Houston Independent School District (HISD) unanimously signed a charter founding the junior college.
 The junior college was operated and administered by HISD.

 HJC was originally located on the San Jacinto High School campus and offered only night courses to train future teachers.

 Its first class began June 5, 1927, with an enrollment of 232 students and 12 faculty recruited from Rice University, the University of Texas and Sam Houston State Teacher's College.
 The first session accepted no freshman students, and its purpose was to mainly educate future teachers about the college.
-In the fall semester, HJC opened enrolled to high school students.
+In the fall semester, HJC opened enrollment to high school students.
 By then, the college had 230 students and eight faculty members holding evening classes at San Jacinto High School and day classes in area churches.

 HJC's first president was Edison Ellsworth Oberholtzer, who was the dominant force in establishing the junior college.